Edited by: Keri Stooksbury

 8. Discover Epic Murals at the Wynwood Art District

 The Wynwood Art District is an exhibit on an epic scale, with warehouses covered in street art and murals created by local and international artists.
 You can roam around for free with your own walking tour or join a local artist as they guide you to some of the best pieces by golf buggy.
 As well as impressive art, the trendy neighborhood is home to a wealth of bars, restaurants, and breweries perfect for enjoying a cold one.

 9. Join a Free Yoga Class

-Miami has a thriving health and wellbeing community and offers free yoga sessions across various locations.
-Whether you’re a local resident or visiting for a city break, you’re welcome to join these sessions that are often first-come, first-serve.
+Miami has a thriving health and well-being community and offers free yoga sessions across various locations.
+Whether you’re a local resident or visiting for a city break, you’re welcome to join these sessions, which are often first-come, first-serve.
 Every weekday evening or Saturday morning, you can join fellow yogis at the Tina Hills Pavilion at Bayfront Park, or if you prefer to practice on the beach, 3rd Street Beach Yoga holds morning and late afternoon sessions in Miami Beach.

 Hot Tip: You’ll need your own mat to join a free class in Miami, so take a look at the best yoga mats for travel.